 In accordance with Illinois Complied Statutes, an actuarial review is to be performed at least once every three years to determine the reasonableness of actuarial assumptions regarding the retirement, disability, mortality, turnover, interest, and salary of the members and benefit recipients of SURS.
 An experience review for the years June 30, 2017 to June 30, 2020 was performed in Spring 2021, resulting in the adoption of new assumptions as of June 30, 2021.
-These assumptions are listed below and remained the same for the June 30, 2022, actuarial valuation.
+These assumptions are listed below.
+Only the disability rates assumption changed for the June 30, 2023, actuarial valuation.

-- Salary Increase: Change in the overall assumed salary increase rates, ranging from 3.00% to 12.75% based on years of service, with maintaining the underlying wage inflation rate of 2.25%. - Investment Return: Decrease the investment return assumption to 6.50%.
-This reflects decreasing the assumed real rate of return to 4.25% and maintaining the underlying assumed price inflation of 2.25%. - Effective Rate of Interest (ERI): Decrease the long-term assumption for the ERI for crediting the money purchase accounts to 6.50%. - Normal Retirement Rates: Establish separate rates for members in academic positions and nonacademic positions to reflect that retirement rates for academic positions are lower than for nonacademic positions. - Early Retirement Rates: Establish separate rates for members in academic positions and non-academic positions to reflect that retirement rates for academic positions are lower than for non-academic positions. - Turnover Rates: Change rates to produce slightly lower expected turnover for most members, while maintaining pattern of decreasing termination rates as years of service increase. - Mortality Rates: Change from the RP-2014 to the Pub-2010 mortality tables to reflect the latter's higher applicability to public pensions.
-Update the projection scale from the MP-2017 to the MP-2020 scale. - Disability Rates: Establish separate rates for members in academic positions and non-academic positions and maintain separate rates for males and females. - Plan Election: Change plan election assumptions to 75% Tier 2 and 25% Retirement Savings Plan (RSP) for non-academic members.
-Change plan election assumptions to 55% Tier 2 and 45% Retirement Savings Plan (RSP) for academic members.
+- Salary Increase: The overall assumed rates of salary increase range from 3.00% to 12.75% based on years of service, with maintaining the underlying wage inflation rate of 2.25%. - Investment Return: The investment return is assumed to be 6.50%.
+This reflects an assumed real rate of return to 4.25% and assumed price inflation of 2.25%. - Effective Rate of Interest (ERI): The long-term assumption for the ERI for crediting the money purchase accounts is 6.50%. - Normal Retirement Rates: Separate rates are assumed for members in academic positions and nonacademic positions to reflect that retirement rates for academic positions are lower than for nonacademic positions. - Early Retirement Rates: Separate rates are assumed for members in academic positions and nonacademic positions to reflect that retirement rates for academic positions are lower than for nonacademic positions. - Turnover Rates: Assumed rates maintain the pattern of decreasing termination rates as years of service increase. - Mortality Rates: Use of Pub-2010 mortality tables reflects its high applicability to public pensions.
+The projection scale utilized is the MP-2020 scale. - Disability Rates: Separate rates are assumed for members in academic positions and non-academic positions, as well as for males and females.
+New for the June 30, 2023, valuation, 50% of police officer disability incidence is assumed to be line-of-duty related. - Plan Election: For non-academic members, assumed plan election are 75% for Tier 2 and 25% for Retirement Savings Plan (RSP).
+For academic members, assumed plan election rates are 55% for Tier 2 and 45% Retirement Savings Plan (RSP).